From the Grim Reaper to Prince Louis: The breakout stars of the coronation

 The singer has since responded to the viral video, writing on Twitter: “Don’t worry guys I found my seat.”

-The singer received praise for her outfit: a bubblegum pink tailored dress, complete with a corset-style waistcoat.
-She also wore a large matching fascinator and a pearl Vivienne Westwood choker with a golden orb, paying tribute to the late designer who died last year.
+The “California Gurls” received praise for her outfit: a lilac tailored dress by Vivienne Westwood, complete with a corset-style waistcoat.
+She also wore a large matching fascinator and a pearl Westwood choker with a signature golden orb, paying tribute to the late designer who died last year.

 Join our commenting forum